xMcacutt/TygerMemory1/README.md

 ### Adding TygerMemory

 The first thing you'll need to do is head over to the releases page and download the TygerMemoryAPI.zip.
-This file contains all of the required header files in an include folder as well as the .lib and .dll builds of the API.
-For development, you likely won't need the .dll but it is needed for testing.
-Make sure you put it in the 'Plugins' directory along with any of your built plugins.
+This file contains all of the required header files in an include folder as well as the .lib build of the API.

-Next, add the header files in the include directory to your project.
+Add the header files in the include directory to your project.
 This step will differ depending on what build system you use.
+For visual studio, you can simply go to the project properties and add the include directory to the project include directories.

 Finally, make sure you set the linker to link TygerMemory.lib.
+In visual studio, adding an existing item and selecting TygerMemory.lib will add the library as source.
+This, along with the header files being included, is sufficient for usage.

 If you're developing several plugins, you may either

 - Keep a single instance of the API files somewhere and have all projects reference it.
 This way, you only need to update the single instance and then your projects' references to the API files when a new update is released.

 - Copy the API files you your project each time so that each project is built with a specific version of the API.
 If, for a given project, you don't expect to need new features as they are released, this is the better option.

 Make sure the header files and the library you are using are from the same build of the API.
-Mismatched versions often lead to linker errors.
+Mismatched versions often lead to linker or invalid dll entry point errors.

 ---